Goal For Libya Is Have Gadhafi To Step Down

 INSKEEP: You have favored military action in Libya.
 But I want to start by playing you some tape.
 Over the weekend, on CNN, Republican Senator Richard Lugar was asked if he understands what the U.S. is doing in Libya.

-Senator RICHARD LUGAR (Republican, Indiana): I do not understand the mission, because as far as I can tell, in the United States there is no mission and there are no guidelines for success.
+RICHARD LUGAR: I do not understand the mission, because as far as I can tell, in the United States there is no mission and there are no guidelines for success.

 INSKEEP: Here's a deeply-respected Republican.
 He's worked with President Obama in the past.
 He says I don't get it.
 What's he missing?